UniversalScientificTechnologies/LABDOS01/README.md

 #### Stand-alone use

 The device contains an SD card, which could be used do data logging in stand-alone use.
 In that case, the LABDOS01 needs an external power supply.
 That mode could be used for short-term demonstrating of SPACEDOS, AIRDOS, or GEODOS variants of that device.

+* * Note: Ony industrial SLC SD cards with properrly implemented SPI interface are supported.